AzureAD/microsoft-authentication-library-for-js/lib/msalAngular/README.md

 <b>loadFrameTimeout(Optional)</b>: The number of milliseconds of inactivity before a token renewal response from AAD should be considered timed out.
 Default is 6 seconds.

 <b>navigateToLoginRequestUrl(Optional)</b>:Ability to turn off default navigation to start page after login.
-Default is false.
+Default is true.
+This is used only for redirect flows.

 <b>popup(Optional)</b>: Show login popup or redirect.
 Default:Redirect